mak001/silverstripe-categorization/README.md

     "Page",
 ]
 ```
+It will always look for `ClassName_Relation`, never for the `relation_segment` for the relation.
-These will be in the `Layouts` folder, and will be passed a `Categorizations` variable that will contain the categories in the relation.
+These should be located in the `Layouts` folder.

+When visiting a relation link the template will be passed a `Categorizations` variable that will contain the categories in the relation.

 When visiting `example.com/page/Categories/category` the templates will be the same as above.
 A `Categorization` variable will be added that will contain the categorization with the given URLSegment in the specified relation.